SerialSniffyHeck3r/disguised-exe-study/README.md

 At this point, my working theory was:

 - The launcher verifies payment/auth status online
-- If passed, it executes the .sys file as a stub
+- If passed, it executes the .sys file.
-- The .sys file initializes shared memory or sends IPC to Game.exe and this Game.exe checks this "OK" signal and proceeds to run
-- Or, that .sys file itself is in fact a Game.exe file but with different name and extension.
+- That .sys file itself is in fact a Game.exe file but with different name and extension.

 By running the .sys file independently, I literally 'short-circuited' this entire 'handshake' that a dedicated launcher software is supposed to do, .... and the game didn't know the difference.
 Of course the game will never know it - Because the launcher is not there!

+### Bonus Clue: PDB Path Left Behind

+During header inspection, I found a hardcoded PDB file reference.

+This tells us:
+- The file was built in "Release" mode from certain project.
+- The original source directory was in Korean, likely on a developer's machine.
+- More importantly: **this is a user-mode application with full debug path**, not a low-level driver!!!

+All signs point to this file being a disguised executable, not a kernel module.

 ### Bonus Exploration
 I am planning to...